aditya-mitra/simple-ai-chat/README.md

 ## Why build this?

-I was searching for an simple AI chat interface so that I can test some scenarios in the AI api.
+I was searching for an simple AI chat interface so that I could programmatically test some scenarios with the AI api endpoints.
 The closest I could find was the [vercel nextjs template](https://vercel.com/templates/next.js/nextjs-ai-chatbot) which was too complicated for a simple quick spinup.

 Also this is a good starting for ai agents to iterate upon and integrate/change features (for example, "replace openai api support with anthropic support").